Valentina Canessa-Pollard

 Professional

-I am a Fellow of the Higher Education Academy, and a Chartered Psychologist with British Psychological Society.
+I am a Fellow of the Higher Education Academy and a Chartered Psychologist with the British Psychological Society.
+Additionally, I am a qualified Coach.

 Key Publications